eoconnellTJ/ProjectSailReferences/README.md

 ```shell
 curl https://raw.githubusercontent.com/creationix/nvm/v0.30.2/install.sh | bash
 ```
-The version of Node we will be using for Project Sail is 4.4.0, so use to following command to install it:
+The version of Node we will be using for Project Sail is 4.4.0, so use the following command to install it:

 ```shell
 nvm install 4.4.0